brian-carroll/elm_c_wasm/src/test/gc/replay/readme.md

 |           | replay         | check stackmap push  |

 ## Unfinished_Curried_Tail 2nd iteration

+Ran out of memory while executing a tail-call-eliminated function, after a tail call.
+And the call was applying the final argument to a curried closure Expect first iteration values to be GC'd
+Expect second iteration to be kept alive and replayed.

 | eval ops  | before GC        | after GC                |
 | --------- | ---------------- | ----------------------- |